Can I take the certification if I’m not a classroom teacher?

 Yes!
 The focus of the training is on how to use digital tools and resources to transform learning and educators do work that grows out of and supports their content areas and student age levels.
 That said, if you are early on in your journey using technology to transform teaching and learning, you may want to develop your skills first with the ISTE Standards Digital Learning Pathways and collaborating with ISTE’s member Professional Learning Networks (PLNs) before jumping into the certification training.
 The training moves quickly and assumes a strong base level with using technology for learning.

-The portfolio will need to consist of an overall reflection as well as 9-12 artifacts that demonstrate alignment with at least 19 of the 25 criteria in the ISTE Standards for Educators.
+The portfolio consists of an overall reflection as well as 9-14 artifacts that demonstrate alignment with at least 19 of the 25 criteria in the ISTE Standards for Educators.
 You will need to provide a contextualization for how each artifact connects with each of the indicators.
 The artifacts can either be from the PK-12 classroom, professional learning activities you have designed and delivered for PK-12 teachers or staff, or other educational roles and contexts.
 You will need to provide a brief description of each artifact.
 You will be given prompts to guide your descriptions.

 - Lesson/project/unit plan that includes a description of how you design or facilitate instruction aligned to the ISTE Standards for Students.